lieve-blendi/BirdAPI/README.md

 # BirdAPI
-An API for Cellua 2.0 Mods
+A library for Cellua 2.0 Mods